|

 History

 The Arapahoe Park and Recreation District (APRD) was formed in 1982 by the Arapahoe County Commissioners and area land holders for planning, acquiring, developing, maintaining and programming parks, open space, trails and recreational amenities for the residents of unincorporated Arapahoe County (City of Centennial) that were not being served by adjacent entities.
-The District’s Service Plan anticipates approximately 100 acres of developed parks, 500 acres of natural open space, and 14 miles of paved trails.
+The District’s Service Plan anticipates approximately 100 acres of developed parks, 500 acres of natural open space, and 17 miles of paved trails.

 Area

 APRD’s boundaries have expanded since it’s formation due to inclusions of surrounding developments that wanted the convenience of large scale operations.
-The current boundary includes approximately 10.5 square miles and approximately 46,000 residents.
-The population is expected to grow to approximately
+The current boundary includes approximately 11.5 square miles and approximately

-60,000 residents upon build-out.
+70,000 residents upon build-out.

 Organization

-generates approximately $1,613,831 for the payment
+approximately $1,449,507 for the payment of the bond

-Trails Recreation Center.
+Recreation Center.
 The other 4.0 mills

 (new construction), maintenance of existing parks, and administration.
-APRD receives approximately $195,000 from the Conservation Trust Fund which is funded from Lottery revenue.
+APRD receives approximately $250,000

-APRD is an active participant in applications for
+participant in applications for grant funding.

-grant funding.
-Grants from the Arapahoe County
+Grants from the Arapahoe County Open Space Program,

 in assisting APRD in the construction of new parks